tripl3dogdare/rwby-teams-generator/README.md

-# RWBY Team Names Generator
+# RWBY Team Name Generator
 A simple web application to generate RWBY team names.

 You can see the live version here: